vishallmaurya/VEDA/readme.md

 7. Hypothesis Testing
     1. Formulate hypotheses: Based on initial observations, formulate hypotheses about the data.
     2. Test hypotheses: Use statistical tests like t-tests, chi-square tests, or ANOVA to validate hypotheses.

+*** PCA ***

+PCA is a powerful tool for dimensionality reduction, but it is not always the best choice.
+There are several situations where PCA may not be suitable or effective.
+Here are some cases where PCA should not be applied:

+Non-Linear Data:

+Example: Data that lies on a non-linear manifold, such as a spiral or a circular pattern.
+Explanation: PCA is a linear method and assumes that the principal components are linear combinations of the original features.
+For non-linear data, PCA may fail to capture the underlying structure.
+Non-linear dimensionality reduction techniques like t-SNE, UMAP, or Kernel PCA might be more appropriate in such cases.
+Data Not Centered Around the Origin:

+Example: Data with mean values far from zero.
+Explanation: PCA works best when the data is centered around the origin, i.e., the mean of the data is zero.
+If the data is not centered, the principal components may not accurately capture the directions of maximum variance.
+Preprocessing steps such as centering the data by subtracting the mean of each feature are essential.
+Equally Distributed Data:

+Example: Data where all features have similar variance and no feature dominates.
+Explanation: If the data is equally distributed and there is no clear direction of maximum variance, PCA may not be able to effectively reduce the dimensionality.
+All components might have similar eigenvalues, making it difficult to identify which components to retain.
+When Interpretability is Important:

+Example: Applications where understanding the contribution of each original feature is crucial, such as in medical diagnosis or policy-making.
+Explanation: PCA transforms the original features into a set of uncorrelated principal components, which are linear combinations of the original features.
+This transformation can make it challenging to interpret the results in terms of the original features.
+When Data is Sparse:

+Example: High-dimensional sparse data, such as text data represented by a term-frequency matrix.
+Explanation: PCA may not be the best choice for sparse data because it can result in dense principal components, which may lose the sparsity structure.
+Techniques like Truncated SVD (also known as LSA in text mining) or non-negative matrix factorization (NMF) might be more suitable.
+Presence of Outliers:

+Example: Data with significant outliers that can skew the results.
+Explanation: PCA is sensitive to outliers because it relies on the mean and variance, which can be heavily influenced by extreme values.
+Robust PCA or other robust dimensionality reduction techniques might be needed in such cases.